 Engee documentation

-Input/Output functions in Julia provide the ability to work with files, data streams and other data sources/receivers (see I/O and Network).
-For files imported into the file browser, functions can be applied:
+The Input/Output functions in Julia provide the ability to work with files, data streams, and other data sources/sinks (for more information, see I/O and Network).
+For files imported into the file browser, the following functions can be applied:

 Discovery